eighty20results/e20r-sequences/README.txt

 == Known Issues ==
 * If you started with this plugin on one of the V2.x versions, you *must* deactivate and then activate this plugin to convert your sequences to the new metadata formats.
 (Won't fix)
 * The conversion to the V3 metadata format disables the 'Send alerts' setting, so remember to re-enable it after you've re-enabled the plugin.
 (Won't fix)
-* Format for "Posts in sequence" metabox doesn't handle responsive screens well - Fix Pending
+* Format for "Posts in sequence" metabox only partially handles responsive screens well - Fix underway

 For more, see the [Issues section](https://github.com/eighty20results/e20r-sequences/issues) for the plugin on Github.com